 Aileen Keating, PhD, MS

 Dr. Keating is an Associate Professor at Iowa State University, where she conducts research on the impact of chemical exposures on female reproductive health.
 She received her doctorate in Biochemistry from the National University of Ireland, Galway in 2003 and was a postdoctoral fellow at the University of Alberta from 2004–2006, and the University of Arizona from 2006–2010.
-She has served on the Trainee Affairs Committee and the Committee on Reproduction and the Environment for the Society for the Study of Reproduction.
-She is author or co-author of 47 peer-reviewed articles, nine review papers and eight book chapters.
-She has been a member of the Society of Toxicology since 2006 and has served the SOT in the following capacities: Counselor for the Central States chapter of SOT (CS-SOT; 2011–2012), CS-SOT President (2012–2014) and Early Career Counselor for the RDTSS (2014–2016).
-In 2016, she was the administrator of the RDTSS Angelo Furgiele Young Investigator Technology Award Fund.
-She organized and chaired the 2013 CS-SOT chapter meeting in Ames, Iowa.
-She has also served twice as the early career reviewer for the National Institutes of Health, Cellular Molecular and Integrative Reproduction (CMIR) study section.
+She is author or co-author of 79 peer-reviewed articles and nine book chapters.
+She serves on the board of directors for the Society for the Study of Reproduction.
+She has been a member of the Society of Toxicology (SOT) since 2006 and has served the SOT in the following capacities: Counselor for the Central States (CS) chapter of SOT (CS-SOT; 2011–2012), CS-SOT President (2012–2014), Early Career Counselor for the Reproductive and Developmental Toxicology Specialty Section (RDTSS) (2014–2016), and from 2016-2021 as vice-president elect to past-president of the RDTSS.
+In 2019, she was awarded the Stephen B. Harris Mid-Career Scientist Award from the RDTSS.
+She serves as a reviewer for the National Institutes of Health and the Canadian Institutes of Health Research.
 Her research investigates: 1) the mechanisms by which ovotoxicants compromise ovarian function; 2) the ovarian protective response to ovotoxic xenobiotic exposures; and 3) the ovarian biotransformation processes that contribute to ovotoxicity.
 The ultimate aim of these studies is to minimize female reproductive dysfunction that is a consequence of ovotoxic chemical exposures.